Comparisoft

 Cons

-Pricing: Free personal; Business starts at $6/user/month
+Pricing: Free tier available; paid starts at $7/user/month

 Why it fits this industry